DjwesEscobar/Shell/README.md

 0x16.
 C - Simple Shell
-By Spencer Cheng, featuring Julien Barbier Project to be done in teams of 2 people (your team: Godswill Kalu, Vatalis Ibeh)
+By Spencer Cheng, featuring Julien Barbier Project to be done in teams of 2 people (your team: Eugene Oyier & Djwes)

 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: